amvnetworks/amv-access-sdk-android/app/readme.md

 ```java
 void revokeCertificate(AccessCertificate certificate);
 ```
 can be called.
-If the backend server deletes the certificate successfully the locally stored copy will also be removed.
+If the backend server supports revoking certificate and deletes it successfully the locally stored copy will also be removed.
 Subsequently `onCertificateRevoked();` is called.

 Once access certificates are present, they can be displayed to the user.
 When the user selects a certificate, bluetooth broadcasting will be started and the app tries to connect to the vehicle.